mohit5it9/GPAC-ECON-OBOE/README.md

 # Setup
-How to setup Bayesian change point detection? he code for this detector is on github (https://github.com/hildensia/bayesian_changepoint_detection).
+How to setup Bayesian change point detection?

+The code for this detector is on github (https://github.com/hildensia/bayesian_changepoint_detection).
 We are including here as well.
 To install the package do the following steps: